marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 ### Hopes

-I really hope that people will use this product for good (helping companies create value and protect employees from interuptions) and not evil (micromanagement).
+I really hope that people will use this product for good (helping companies create value and protect employees from interruptions) and not evil (micromanagement).